OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 - you don't have any typos or copy-paste errors.
 - remember, things are case-sensitive.
-- remember to remove or add slash characters as we've instructed - they matter too!
+- Remember to remove or add slash characters as we've instructed - they matter too!

 ### Check OpenID Connect metadata is working